Shopping Guide To Washington DCShopping guide to five of the best neighborhoods for shopping in Washington D.C.

 Carper Reintroduces Bill To Make D.C.
 Nation's 51st StateSen.
-Tom Carper of Delaware has introduced a bill that would make the District of Columbia the nation's 51st state.
+Tom Carper of Delaware has reintroduced a bill that would transform the District of Columbia into the nation's 51st state.

 U.S. Attorney For D.C.
 To Step Down After 5 YearsThe U.S. attorney for the District of Columbia will step down after five years on the job to return to private practice, he announced Monday, leaving behind a record of prosecutions for terrorism, public corruption and violent crime.